Thunderstorm Warning: Meteorological Agency Lists Areas Likely to Face Downpours Today, May 31

 Cloudy conditions were forecast for most areas within the country, with mist and fog patches forming over the coast, forest and hilly areas in the early hours.

-The Ghana Meteorological Agency, thunderstorms, downpour, rains, Weather warning, Ghana weather forecast, Benin
+The Ghana Meteorological Agency, thunderstorms, downpour, rains, Weather warning, Ghana weather forecast

-The Ghana Meteorological Agency is predicting thunderstorms on May 28, 2026, following recent heavy rainfall.
+The Ghana Meteorological Agency is predicting thunderstorms on May 31, 2026, as the rainy season continues.
 Photo credit: Matt Cardy

 Source: Getty Images

-The Ghana Meteorological Agency in its forecast on X said there would be sunny weather with occasional cloudiness across the country in the course of the day.
+The Ghana Meteorological Agency said on X that there would be sunny weather with occasional cloudiness across the country in the course of the day.

-But this will pave the way for thunderstorms with rain over the coastline and the inland areas of the country from the afternoon into the evening.
+The agency said this would pave the way for thunderstorms with rain over the coastline and the inland areas of the country from the afternoon into the evening.

 Ghana meteo gets automated weather stations